tusharsaran/datastructures/Tree/Readme.md

-  10. deleteDeepestNode : deleting the deepest node in tree and return the data.
+  10. <u><b>deleteDeepestNode :</b></u> deleting the deepest node in tree and return the data.
 Here we will use the levelOrder traversal and Queue.

  <b><i>pseudo code:</i></b>